(Last edited Feb 5th, 2021)

 When I first heard of Tenaya climbing shoes, they seemed to be a rather small company.
 Not that I honestly know how small or large their company really is, but it was the first impression that I got.
 When trying to ask around about Tenaya shoes, none of my climbing buddies knew anything.

 After some research on the topic, I was quite impressed.
-Not merely about Mr. Megos wearing them on the worlds first 9a onsight, but about the raving internet reviews about how comfortable the Oasi is.
+Not merely about Mr. Megos wearing them on the world’s first 9a onsight, but about the raving internet reviews about how comfortable the Oasi is.
 Aggressive AND comfortable.
 Got to find out for myself.

-After pulling the Tenaya Oasi on the first time, I was amazed.
+After pulling into the Tenaya Oasi for the first time, I was amazed.
 The shoe REALLY is comfortable.
 And not only for an aggressive shoe.
 It was comfortable compared to almost any climbing shoe.
 Sure, the climbing shoes you have worn for a year straight, that are nice and soft and slightly on the larger side of things, are more likely to be even comfier.
 But these feel pretty comfortable straight out of the box.

 Normally when pulling on an aggressive climbing shoe for the first time it’s like trying to squeeze into your prom suite from fifteen years ago.
 It kinda fits, but if you move it’ll rip.